 Oregon Youth Authority

 If the child is a part of the Oregon Youth Authority, any and all reporting duties of the child attending school will be made by the OYA.

 All payments will be distributed and dispersed by the Department of Justice and given directly to the child.
 Good cause must be presented to the court to have financial support distributed differently.

 Can You Modify the Existing Child Support Plan?

 Only a significant change in circumstance prompts a judge to allow modifications to the support order.
-This includes:
+Often this proves difficult to demonstrate.

 - Physical custody of the child has changed.

 - Income of one or both parents has significantly changed.